-If you love nachos you won’t miss out with these easy & healthy paleo nachos made 2 different ways.
-One way is a pile of sweet potato chips topped with all your favorite toppings.
+If you love nachos you won’t miss out with these easy & healthy sweet potato nachos that you can make 2 different ways.
+One way is a pile of homemade sweet potato chips topped with all your favorite nacho toppings.
 And the other is as individual chips topped with nacho ingredients for easy handling.
-Both ways make for a great healthy paleo snack or appetizer!
+Both ways make for a healthy and delicious paleo snack or appetizer for football season.

 You might also like these low carb chicken nachos recipe!